tfranssen/dynamic-ess/README.md

 ### Config

-Copy or rename the `secret.example.py` to `secret.py` and change it as you need it.
+1. Copy or rename the `secret.example.py` to `secret.py` and change it as you need it.
+2. Edit settings in script

+### Settings
+`lowChargeLimit` this is the threshold used to start charging.
+Default = 0.8, charging starts in this case 20% below daily average

+`dateToday` If 1, date is today, if 0 date is tomorrow, for testing only.
+Default is 1

+`tz` Time zone, default is: "Europe/Amsterdam"

+`plotImage` If 1 an image is plotted to show when charging will start

+`defaultGridSetpoint` Default grid point (Watt).
+Default setting is 30

+`chargingGridSetpoint` Charging grid point (Watt).
+Default setting is 3000